 I wonder what you think when you read this phrase ‘to live a life worthy of your calling’?
 What response does it stir in you?
-For some it could be a feeling of dread, that there are demands being made on us that we may not be able to fulfil.
+For some it could be a feeling of dread, that there are demands being made that we may not be able to fulfil.
 The thought that we might not be good enough, not worthy, that we will fail and let the Lord down.
 But the words are an exhortation, written to inspire and encourage, not to condemn us….

 Live a Life Worthy of Your Calling

 To fully understand any random verse or statement we have to look at it in context.
 This phrase to live a life worthy of your calling is found in the Apostle Paul’s letter to the church in Ephesus.
 The people there were mainly, but not solely, Gentile believers.
 The letter does not address any particular problems but lays out the purpose and role of church fellowship.

 The letter focuses on the role of the church as being to strengthen our faith and support our families and communities.
 But Paul also emphasizes that the unity of the church not only has practical benefits but also makes a powerful declaration in the spiritual realm.
 This is the power of God at work, bringing diverse people together and making them one in Christ Jesus!

 The first section of the letter concludes with a powerful prayer for the Ephesians – and for all believers everywhere.
 That we might be strengthened in the ‘inner man’ by the Holy Spirit, so that through faith we will be rooted and grounded in love.
 Then we will be able to comprehend, in some measure, the magnitude of Christ’s love.
 All of this is to bring glory to God who is able to do immeasurably more than we can ask or imagine!

 Then the letter moves on to the practical guidelines for daily Christian living.
 Paul begins this section of instructions with a plea to live a life worthy of the Lord.